romefar/forkify_app/README.md

 # forkify_app
 Simple food recipe app.
-It helps to find and get full recipe of any type of food that can be found at https://www.food2fork.com.
+It helps to find and get full recipes of any type of food that can be found at https://www.food2fork.com.

 ## Used technologies:
 - HTML